Update June 5, 2019: Scott & Bailey is no longer streaming on THIRTEEN

 “The world spun off its axis, and I need to put it right.”

 Sound like something Wonder Woman would say?
 Guess again.
 The source of that superheroic declaration is Detective Constable Janet Scott, half of the fearless, female crime-fighting duo in the British detective series Scott & Bailey.
-The hit drama is available to stream for members of PBS station THIRTEEN, starting July 1.
+The hit drama is available to stream for members of PBS station THIRTEEN, starting July 1 and ends December 31, 2017.
 The badge to all five seasons at once is through the member benefit THIRTEEN Passport, which includes an extended library of series and programs that stream on desktop and the free THIRTEEN Explore app on Roku, Apple TV, Fire TV and mobile devices.

 Hailed as “the British Cagney and Lacey,” Scott & Bailey follows the personal and professional lives of Rachel Bailey and Janet Scott, detectives with Manchester Metropolitan Police’s prestigious Murder Investigation Team.
 The edgy investigative drama was the highest-rated new British drama when it premiered in England in 2011, attracting an audience of 9.4 million viewers.
 “It’s both pleasingly sudsy and deliciously grisly,” raved The Telegraph,” but manages to transcend both the soap and detective genres.